 Building Inclusive Financial Systems

-The Aspen Institute Financial Security Program sees Building Inclusive Financial Systems as a critical global strategy to maximize the financial security for all.
+The Aspen Institute Financial Security Program sees Building Inclusive Financial Systems as a critical strategy to maximize financial security for all.

 Aspen FSP’s current work in Building Inclusive Financial Systems is an initiative of the Global Inclusive Growth Partnership, a collaboration between the Aspen Institute and the Mastercard Center for Inclusive Growth.
 This work has been previously supported by the MetLife Foundation, The Prudential Foundation, the W.K.
 Kellogg Foundation, and JPMorgan Chase & Co.